- In simple terms, what is Targeted Universalism?

 ANSWER: As noted in the primer, the universal goal should reflect a collective aspiration and address the problem at issue.
 That means it must be aspirational and require significant effort to achieve.
 At the same time, it has to be within the realm of possibility.

 The final step of the Targeted Universalism process is to design and implement targeted strategies to bring different groups up to the universal goal.
-If the universal goal is set so high that to reach it would be impossible for most or all groups, then those strategies are, narrowly defined, failures.
+If the universal goal is set at such a remove from current performance or at such a high level of difficulty that it is impossible to reach for most or even any groups, then those strategies are, narrowly defined, failures.
 Worse, it will engender cynicism among participants in the TU effort.
 On the other hand, the universal goal cannot be so anemic or weak that it requires little effort to achieve.

-ANSWER: To the best of our knowledge, there is no perfect example of the deliberate application of Targeted Universalism, but there are many examples of efforts that either embody it or have attempted to follow the framework described in our primer.
+ANSWER: To the best of our knowledge, there is no perfect example of the deliberate application of Targeted Universalism, but there are many examples of efforts that either embody it or have attempted to follow the framework described in our primer and in our published case studies.

 One example of a set of efforts that embody many of the principles and core idea of Targeted Universalism are the myriad of state-level “adequacy” lawsuits that challenged inequities in school funding formulas under respective state laws.
 Such suits occurred in over 25 states from the early 1970s to the early years of this century, and resulted in substantial funding increases for underperforming school districts.
 These suits established a universal goal - the goal of every child getting an adequate education – and the provided additional resources needed to reach that goal, with levels often varying depending upon the need and local circumstances.